dftbplus/dftbplus/INSTALL.rst

 * In addition to ScaLAPACK, the `ELSI
   <https://wordpress.elsi-interchange.org/>`_ library for large scale systems
-  can optionally also be used (version 2.5.0 or later of the library).
+  can optionally also be used (version 2.6.0 of the library).

 * The ARPACK or the ARPACK-ng library for excited state DFTB functionality